 6. Cook over medium heat while whisking until the sugar has dissolved.

-7. Stir the cornstarch and water together in a small bowl and add it to the sauce.
-Simmer until thickened, about 5 minutes.
+7. Stir the cornstarch and water together in a small bowl and add it to the sauce (make sure no lumps).
+Simmer until thickened, about3-4 minutes.
+TIP: Taste halfway through to make sure the sauce doesn’t over reduce and become too salty.

 8. Add the cooked meatballs to the teriyaki sauce and gently stir to coat.
 Simmer for a few minutes, then serve over rice, garnish with chopped green onions and enjoy!